 Eligible faculty and staff will be provided information about this individual coverage during a special open enrollment period each spring.

-A Return to Work Release Form is required in order to return to work following your medical leave.
+A Return to Work Release Form is required in order to return to work following your FML or medical leave for your own serious health condition.
 Integrated Absence Management and Vocational Services staff in the Office of Human Resources, who assist with disability benefits and leave services, may coordinate with your physician and department to develop return-to-work and remain-at-work goals and expectations.
 This may include the identification of temporary transitional work placements in accordance with the Transitional Work Policy based on your skills, restrictions and departmental needs.

 It’s important for you to be familiar with Ohio State’s leave policies.
 If you are unable to return to work, please review these policies, including the Family and Medical Leave Policy and Unpaid Leave Policy.
 Classified Civil Service (CCS) employees should also review Rules for CCS Chapter 73: Leave Policies related to unpaid leaves and disability separation.
 Additional information is also available at CCS Disability Separation.